Intro

 _____________________________________________________________________________________________November 17th, 1884 in Delhi, India

-MGA gets married to Nusrat Jehan Begum on Nov-15th (see ROR of Nov-1939).
-He stays for a few days, he then leaves for Qadian with his new wife on November 20th, 1884.
+In 1884, on Nov-15th (see ROR of Nov-1939) Nusrat Jehan Begum got married to Mirza Ghulam Ahmad on a Monday, 27th of Muharram, 1302, which is a Saturday.
 Shaikh Hamid Ali was in the next room and reported in Ashab-e-Ahmad that MGA was impotent and afraid that he wouldn’t be able to perform.
 Ashab-e-Ahmad reports that Nusrat Jehan was on her period, thus, MGA was saved.
+MGA stayed for a few days, then left for Qadian with his new wife on November 20th, 1884.

 _____________________________________________________________________________________________When did the marriage happen?